-Let’s be completely honest.
-Are your franchisees, stores and locations really on top of brand standards?
+Let’s be completely frank.
+Are your franchisees, and sites fully in line with brand standards?

 A survey by the In-Store Implementation Network sought to quantify a facet of this issue, specifically merchandising, and asked retail professionals how they measure performance of in-store merchandising.